hashcc/railmaps/readme.md

 - [Stories of making these maps](http://note.openvista.jp/2014/svg-rail-map).

 # Caution
 Outlining character with white color is implemented by "paint-order" property, not the SVG itself.
 This is SVG 2 property, but it's implemented by Gecko and Webkit browser.
-So, you can do this like following code (PHP):
+So, you can do this like following code (CSS with PHP):

 ```
 text{